Pete McCormack: Novels

 McCormack's first novel, Shelby, about a university drop-out who falls for an exotic dancer near the end of her career, was published in 1994.

 McCormack's second novel, Understanding Ken, was released in 1998.
-The novel focused on a young boy who creates a mythology around hockey, the Montreal Canadiens and Ken Dryden in order to deal with the trauma of his parents’ divorce.
+The novel focused on a young boy who creates a mythology around hockey, the Montreal Canadiens and Ken Dryden in order to deal with the trauma of his parents' divorce.

-In 1999 the novel was nominated for the Stephen Leacock Award for Canadian Humour, and named one of the 10 best books of the year by the Ottawa Citizen.
+In 1999, the novel was nominated for the Stephen Leacock Award for Canadian Humour, and named one of the 10 best books of the year by the Ottawa Citizen.

 Music

 McCormack has released three independent CDs.
 His debut CD, Breathe, was released in 1995.
 Paul Hyde of Payola$ fame, and members of Spirit of the West, Geoffrey Kelly, Hugh MacMillan and drummer and producer Vince Ditrich played on the CD.
-Renowned jazz musician and two-time Juno Award winner Brad Turner played the trumpet solo on the opening track “Stay With Me.”
+Renowned jazz musician and two-time Juno Award winner Brad Turner played the trumpet solo on the opening track "Stay With Me."

 McCormack released a second CD, Trust, in 1998.
-The track, Be Brave Tonight, was screen-tested in Los Angeles as the proposed song to close the Kevin Costner-film Message in a Bottle.
-The song was ultimately not chosen because the screen-test audience reportedly found the song combined with the film's ending “too depressing.”
+The track, "Be Brave Tonight", was screen-tested in Los Angeles as the proposed song to close the Kevin Costner-film Message in a Bottle.
+The song was ultimately not chosen because the screen-test audience reportedly found the song combined with the film's ending "too depressing."

 McCormack recorded an unplugged third album, Wide Open, in 2008.

 In 2009, he contributed the closing song to the Academy Award-shortlisted documentary, Facing Ali, which he also directed.

-Personal life

-McCormack was born in Thetford, Norfolk, England.
-His father was a doctor.
-In 1966, his family emigrated to Canada where he grew up mostly in the West Kootenay area of British Columbia.
-His parents divorced when he was six.

-McCormack attended Simon Fraser University and the University of British Columbia from 1984 to 1986.

-McCormack dropped out of university after three and a half years and started writing songs.

-McCormack currently lives in Vancouver and is married to Samantha Reynolds, also a writer, and CEO of Echo Storytelling Agency, a custom media company.